ieatstickers/electrajs-utility/README.md

 #### Parameters

+The `Validators.array` method has two overload signatures:

+One optional `options` parameter:

 - `options?: ValidatorOptions`: An object containing options for the validation process.
     - `optional?: boolean`: If set to true, null and undefined values will pass validation (default: `false`)
     - `throwErrors?: boolean`: If set to true, a TypeError will be thrown instead of returning the validation message in the result object (default: `false`)

+Or a required `itemValidator` parameter, with an optional `options` parameter:

+- `itemValidator: ValidatorInterface`: A validator to validate each item in the array against.
+- `options?: ValidatorOptions`: As above.

 #### Returns